Tsh98/MLCCI/README.md

 2. Executing the main function of **MyTest2.py**, calculating CC recognition results, including *Recall*, *Precision*, *FPR* and *F1-score*.

-3. Executing the main function in **base_Location.py** to calculate the statement suspicion.
+3. Executing the main function in **base_Location.py** to calculate the list of suspicious statements.

 4. Executing the main function in **bsse_Fault.py** to get the metrics of fault localization which contains *Wasted Effort* and *Accuracy@N*.